vromantsev/JavaUltimate/nasa-proxy-service/README.md

 http://localhost:9090/mars/pictures/largest?sol=15&camera=NAVCAM

 !!!
 Don't forget to check the response and grab the value of header 'x-nasa-largest-picture-id' !!!
-This is should be used in the next step.
+This should be used in the next step.

 use this url to make sure the picture is stored in redis: http://localhost:9090/mars/pictures/redis/largest?id=15e01c28-0c69-4092-a681-5001cce28af6